-De-Europeanization of the Army has been a plank of Indian politicians, Liberal as well as Nationalist, for a long time past.
-A few years ago, the Government appointed committee a presided over by an eminent British soldier.
-Sir Andrew Skeen, to consider some important questions in this connection.
-The unanimous recommendations of this committee, appointed on a personnel Government's initiative with Government's own choice and with an eminent British soldier as president, contemplated Indianization at what the Nationalists regard decidedly slow pace.
+De-Europeanisation of the Army has been a plank of Indian politicians, Liberal as well as Nationalist, for a long time past.
+The Government appointed a committee presided over by an eminent British soldier, Sir Andrew Skeen, a few years ago to consider some important questions in this connection.
+The unanimous recommendations of this Committee appointed on Government's initiative with a personnel of Government's own choice and with an eminent British soldier as president, contemplated Indianisation at what the Nationalists regard as rather a very slow pace.
 But even these recommendations have been treated with scant respect.